There is little scrutiny of 'natural' deaths behind bars

 On a Sunday morning in March, Celia Wilson got a Facebook message from an unknown account.
 It was about her brother, Lenny Wilson, and turned out to be from his prison cellmate.

-The first call she got from the BOP came two days later, from her brother's case manager.
+The first call she got from the Bureau of Prisons came two days later, from her brother's case manager.
 He told her not to worry.

 "He said that my brother is communicating and we think he's going to be just fine," Wilson said.
 "We were so relieved at that point.
 And we all sit down, write letters, get him letters in the mail that day."